chennakesava2183/Airline-Operations-Analysis-using-Python/README.md

 The insights generated in Python can be exported and visualized interactively in Power BI.

+## ❓ The Questions

+Below are the questions I want to answer in my Project -

+1. Which Airlines are Cancelled mostly and what are the Cancellation reasons?
+2. Which routes are most busy?
+3. What are the Arrival & Departure Delays by Airlines & Airports?
+4. What are the Arrival & Departure Delays by hour of the day?

 ## 🎯 Objectives
 - Analyze arrival and departure delays
 - Identify on-time vs delayed airline performance